gyazo/Gyazo-for-Linux/README.md

 ### :warning: for Linux Mint

-If you install Gyazo to Linux Mint, please reffer to [this issue](https://github.com/gyazo/Gyazo-for-Linux/issues/35).
+If you install Gyazo to Linux Mint, please refer to [this issue](https://github.com/gyazo/Gyazo-for-Linux/issues/35).

 ### yum